Who we are

 Leverage our expertise to anticipate and address future challenges

-We will challenge the lens through which we currently view the PCMLTFA in order to maximize our contribution to detecting, deterring and preventing money laundering and terrorist activity financing.
+We will fully utilize the PCMLTFA in order to maximize our contribution to detecting, deterring and preventing money laundering and terrorist activity financing.

 - Date Modified: